chefagunwani76/cs178-flask-app/README.md

 ## AI Assistance

 <!-- List any AI tools you used (e.g., ChatGPT) and briefly describe what you used them for.
 Per course policy, AI use is allowed but must be cited in code comments and noted here. -->
-I used ChatGPT for the login.html file, asked for how I would form an html file that would connect to a flask login route.
+I used ChatGPT for the bootstraps and formatting of the login.html, user_stats.html, all_countries.html, country_result.html files so they would all match.